 There’s more than one way to do this.
 I usually start by duplicating the layer with Ctrl + J (Windows) or Command + J (macOS).
 This gives me something to come back to if I run into trouble later.

-Then, I choose the method for turning to black and white.
+Then, I chose the method for turning to black and white.

 Black and White Adjustment Layer